 A data tape, however, has a slower transfer rate than hard drives and especially SSDs, so it is more geared towards storing inactive data rather than critical data used in day-to-day operations that require frequent data transfers.

 Also, data tapes are relatively easier to maintain and are more durable/reliable than standard hard drives.
 They are relatively compact (easy to store and transport) and cool faster than other types of storage devices.

-Where can I sell my old data tapes?
+Where can I sell my used data tapes?

-While your options may vary depending on the type of data tapes you are planning to sell, your location, or other factors, basically, you have three major options in selling your old data tapes or other types of IT equipment:
+While your options may vary depending on the type of data tapes you are planning to sell, your location, or other factors, basically, you have three major options in selling used data tapes or other types of IT equipment:

-3. Selling your goods to specialist IT Asset Disposition (ITAD) companies that will take the data tapes off your hands.
-The easiest and quickest option and you can still sell your old data tapes at a fair market price.
+3. Selling tape drives to specialist IT Asset Disposition (ITAD) companies that will take the data tapes off your hands.
+The easiest and quickest option and you can still sell data tapes at a fair market price.
 If your data tape contains sensitive/regulated data, these ITAD companies will also perform secure data eradication for you.